th3df/cleaningdata/CodeBook.md

 ### The tidy data set

 The output of the script is a table (written into a CSV text file) called tidyDataSet.txt.
 The table contains 180 rows and 68 columns.
-Each row represents a summary of feature measurement for each subject/activity combination.
-The original measurements are summarized via their average for each subject/activity combinaiton.
+Each row represents a summary (average) of feature measurements from the the original observation file for each subject/activity combination.
 Each column represents the average value for that feature over all observations in the raw file for a given subject/activity combination.
 The subject labels in column 1 range from 1 to 30, representing the volunteers.
 The activity labels in column 2 are as follows:
 **WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING.**